aleph2c/miros/doc/patterns.rst

     the sphere, an array of pistons drive a pressure wave into the centre of the sphere, compressing the plasma to fusion conditions.
-This process is then repeated, while the heat from the reaction is captured in the liquid metal and used to generate electricity via a steam turbine."
+This process is then repeated, while the heat from the reaction is captured in the liquid metal and used to generate electricity via a steam turbine." -- General Fusion

 Now that is an ambitious project.

 Let's say we have to write the firing mechanism to cause all of the pistons to initiate the pressure wave.

 .. raw:: html